petedavisdev/petedavis.dev/_notes/hygen.md

 # Generating frontmatter with Hygen

-This blog is made with VuePress, which like other Static Site Generators (SSG), builds your webpages from markdown files.
+This blog is made with VuePress, which like other Static Site Generators (SSG), builds your webpages from markdown (.md) files.

-Inorder
+In order to add metadata to your w .md files

 [https://www.hygen.io/quick-start](https://www.hygen.io/quick-start)
 ```